TheresaLui/SelfHelpContent_v2/articles/microsoft.streamanalytics/streamanalytics-myjobisnotoutputtingdata.md

 3) Are there any errors in the input?

-**InputEventsEventDataNullTotal** holds a count of events with null data **InputEventsSerializerErrorsTotal** holds a count of events that could not be deserialized correctly **InputEventsDegradedTotal** holds a count of events that had an issue other than deserialization problems
+**InputEventsEventDataNullTotal** holds a count of events with null data <br>
+**InputEventsSerializerErrorsTotal** holds a count of events that could not be deserialized correctly <br>
+**InputEventsDegradedTotal** holds a count of events that had an issue other than deserialization problems

 4) Are events getting dropped/adjusted?

-**InputEventsEarlyTotal** provides the number of events with an application timestamp before the high watermark.
+**InputEventsEarlyTotal** provides the number of events with an application timestamp before the high watermark. <br>
-**InputEventsLateTotal** provides the number of events with an application timestamp after the high watermark.
+**InputEventsLateTotal** provides the number of events with an application timestamp after the high watermark. <br>
-**InputEventsDroppedBeforeApplicationStartTimeTotal** provides the number events dropped before the job start time
+**InputEventsDroppedBeforeApplicationStartTimeTotal** provides the number events dropped before the job start time.

 5) Are we following behind in reading data?

 **InputEventsSourcesBackloggedTotal** tells us how many more messages need to be read for EventHub and IoTHub inputs.

-To open a Microsoft Support case
+## To open a Microsoft Support case

 If you are still not able to figure out what is going on, then go to operations log, select one of the latest entries and click Details button at the bottom of the screen and copy all the details on that page and use that info to supply to Microsoft Support.